Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Torque-Balanced Module

+We prove in~\cite{9561016} that an $R$-module is torque-balanced. \replytoall{All rotors of an $R$-module are in the same direction, which infers $\lambda = 4$, ensuring maximum force generation in a single direction.}

-In the second case, when $\boldsymbol{R}^\star=\boldsymbol{I}_3$, the four propellers in the module can point in different directions.
-Since $R$-modules maximize the force in a certain direction along which the torque is solely generated from the air drag, we decide to choose a solution such that the module can also have a capability of generating a higher torque along the $z$-axis of $\{M\}$.
-Thus, we define a second type of torque-balanced module.
+Second, when $\boldsymbol{R}^\star=\boldsymbol{I}_3$, the rotors of a module can point in different directions.
+Since $R$-modules maximize force in certain directions, we designed a new solution that allows the module to generate a higher torque, which defines the second type of torque-balanced modules.